Both highly trained athletes and everyday fitness enthusiasts often supplement with branched-chain amino acids (BCAAs).

-However, scientists are still researching whether BCAA supplements offer a measurable advantage for physically active people compared to whole protein powders and whole food protein sources that contain BCAAs (
+However, scientists are still researching whether BCAA supplements offer a measurable advantage for physically active people, compared with whole protein powders and whole food protein sources that contain BCAAs (

 At the least, supplements are a portable, more convenient option.

-Summary BCAA supplements contain the branched-chain essential amino acids leucine, isoleucine and valine, typically in a 2:1:1 ratio.
+BCAA supplements contain the branched-chain essential amino acids leucine, isoleucine, and valine, typically in a 2:1:1 ratio.
 Though these supplements are convenient, scientists question whether they offer an advantage over food sources of BCAAs.

 Research suggests that BCAA supplements may support your exercise regimen in at least five ways:

-- Reduce muscle damage and soreness: BCAAs may relieve soreness caused by the strain and inflammation of exercise (
+- Reduce muscle damage and soreness.
+BCAAs may relieve soreness resulting from the strain and inflammation caused by exercise (

-- Promote muscle building after exercise: BCAAs stimulate the synthesis of protein in your muscles and suppress the breakdown of muscle protein (
+- Promote muscle building after exercise.
+Dietary protein containing BCAAs stimulates the synthesis of protein in your muscles and suppress the breakdown of muscle protein. (

 5, 6, 7).

-- Provide a source of energy during prolonged exercise: When glucose, your muscles’ main energy source, becomes low, BCAAs can serve as a source of energy (8).
+- Provide a source of energy during prolonged exercise.
+When glucose — your muscles’ main energy source — becomes low, BCAAs can serve as a source of energy (

-Summary BCAA supplements may promote muscle building, supply energy, support immunity and reduce exercise fatigue and post-exercise muscle damage.
+BCAA supplements may promote muscle building, supply energy, support immunity, and reduce exercise fatigue and post-exercise muscle damage.

 There’s little research comparing the benefits of taking BCAAs or other protein supplements at one time over another, such as before exercise versus after exercise.